MarkWilliams3141/interactions-hackday/README.md

 - Risk profile by body system pie chart
 - Risk profile 'matrix' by severity and frequency

-## Background and limitations
+## Background

 This was a single day hackday project to investigate ways to present data from Martindale's Adverse Drug Reaction.

+## Limitations

-The Optimised Content API is still a WIP progress so much of the data was unavaiable or broken.
+- The Optimised Content API is still a WIP progress so much of the data is mostly unavailable or broken.

-A reverse proxy has not been created to expect to see CORs errors (The workaround is to use the CORS unblock extension in Chrome or Firefox).
+- A reverse proxy has not been created to expect to see CORs errors.
+The workaround is to use the CORS unblock extension for your browser or configure your browsers security settings to ignore CORs policy.

 ## Project setup
 ```